mingyu110/Serverless-Bedrock-Chatbot/serverless-bedrock-chat/README.md

 ```

 ## Infrastructure
-Once we have the Lambda artifact built and ready to be deployed, we can deploy the supplied Cloud Formation template that will create all the required infrastructure (Lambda, API Gateway, S3 bucket, CloudFront distro, Cognito items etc.)
+Once we have the Lambda artifact built and ready to be deployed, we can deploy the supplied Cloud Formation template that will create all the required infrastructure (Lambda, API Gateway, S3 bucket, CloudFront, Cognito items etc.)

 The CloudFormation template can be found in the project root directory and requires 3 parameters to be specified when deploying, as shown in the following screenshot